javiercrowsoft/CrowSoft-Cairo/docs/how it works.md

   - a user is registered in domain.company_users

-  the us_email is created as user name ( spaces replaced by _ ) @ domain ( extracted from cairo database name )
+The us_email is created as user name ( spaces replaced by _ ) @ domain ( extracted from cairo database name )

 ### User definition

-the user is represented in all this three databases
+The user is represented in all this three databases

 ![users and companies](https://cloud.githubusercontent.com/assets/1075455/13728973/7f51a700-e907-11e5-8913-5a60f3c5e79a.png)